tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 Discredited, and abandoned,
 Everywhere is war
 Me say war.

-That until there no longer
-First class and second class citizens of any nation Until the colour of a man's skin
-Is of no more significance than the colour of his eyes Me say war.

-That until the basic human rights
-Are equally guaranteed to all,
-Without regard to race
-This is a war.
 ```

 Plus, I have eyes, I can see what's going on - and